hungyipu/Odyssey/README.md

  define functions need for
  <ol>
  <li>ray-tracing</li>
- initial condition, adaptive size Runge-Kutta method
+ such as initial condition, diffrential equaitons for geodesics, adaptive size Runge-Kutta method
- <li>The image of Keplerian rotating shell at 340GHz</li>
+ <li>radiative transfer</li>
+ such as table of Bessel function of the second kind (for computation of thermal synchoron emission), unit conversion to Jansky or liminosity
  </ol>